 The department took delivery of a new 750 gallon pumper

-The department purchased a new ambulance and two-way radios with home receivers for the firemen.
+The department purchased a new ambulance and 2-way radios with home receivers for the firemen.

-1965: The department consisted of 27 volunteers, each equipped with the most modern equipment available.
+The department consisted of 27 volunteers, each equipped with the most modern equipment available.
 Each man was trained in the operation of all equipment for fire fighting, rescue and first aid.
-The apparatus consisted of one 500 gallon pumper fire, one 750 gallon pumper fire truck, one 750 gallon aerial fire truck, one 2300 gallon tank truck, and one rescue unit.
+The apparatus consisted of 1 500-gallon pumper fire, 1 750-gallon pumper fire truck, 1 750-gallon aerial fire truck, 1 2,300-gallon tank truck, and 1 rescue unit.

-1974-1975: Urbandale's current Fire Station #41 (Station 1 prior to 2003) was built and dedicated to meet the growing needs of the community and the fire department.
+Urbandale's current Fire Station #41 (Station 1 prior to 2003) was built and dedicated to meet the growing needs of the community and the Fire Department.
 The station had plenty of room for growth.
 The station's amenities included sleeping quarters, locker rooms, a kitchen, meeting room, and auxiliary dispatch.

-Three firefighters are injured in a blaze at the Younkers department store; a blaze that took the lives of 10 people.
+A blaze at the Younkers Department Store injures 3 Firefighters.
+This blaze took the lives of 10 people.

-1980: With approximately 750 calls for service per year, Urbandale's Fire Department is the busiest all volunteer fire department in the State of Iowa.
-The department hold it's first annual open house for the public during National Fire Prevention Week.
+With approximately 750 calls for service per year, Urbandale's Fire Department is the busiest all Volunteer Fire Department in the State of Iowa.
+The department hold it's 1st annual open house for the public during National Fire Prevention Week.

-1988: The Des Moines Fire Department by orders through their City Council discontinues mutual aid fire services to the suburbs.
+The Des Moines Fire Department, by orders through their City Council, discontinues mutual aid fire services to the suburbs.

-Approximately five acres of land are purchased for the proposed Urbandale Fire Department Station 2.
-Urbandale is considered the largest city in Iowa with an all volunteer Fire Department.
+Approximately 5 acres of land are purchased for the proposed Urbandale Fire Department Station 2.
+Urbandale is considered the largest city in Iowa with an all Volunteer Fire Department.

-The department purchases their first thermal imaging cameras.
-The Assistant Chief/ Training Officer, and Lieutenant/ Fire Inspector positions are made into full-time career positions.
+The department purchases their 1st thermal imaging cameras.
+The Assistant Chief/Training Officer, and Lieutenant/Fire Inspector positions are made into full-time career positions.

-2002: The department hires it's first full-time career Firefighters/ Paramedics.
+The department hires it's 1st full-time career Firefighters/ Paramedics.

 The Fire Station in the western suburbs of Clive, Urbandale, and West Des Moines are renumbered to correspond with the new Westcom Dispatch designations.
 Station 1 becomes Station 41, and Station 2 becomes Station 42.

-The First Annual Make-A-Wish Firefighters versus Police Officers flag football game is played.
+The 1st Annual Make-A-Wish Firefighters versus Police Officers flag football game is played.